skyportal/skyportal/doc/advanced_usage.md

 In the case of the color-magnitude plot, the system only recognizes annotations with a specific schema:
-- One of the keys in the `Annotation` data must be named `Gaia`.
+- One of the keys in the annotation `data` must be named `Gaia`.
-- The value of that key must be a dictionary.
+- The value of that key must be another dictionary.
 - That dictionary must contain the following entries:
 - `Mag_G', 'Mag_Bp', 'Mag_Rp', 'Plx'.
 - All these names (including the catalog name) may be made customizable